aczietlow/hugo-blog/content/posts/2026/go-json-unmarshaling.md

 >
 >  - If the value type implements encoding.TextUnmarshaler, then the input is decoded as a JSON string and the UnmarshalText method is called with the decoded string value.
 This fails with a SemanticError if the input is not a JSON string.

-That third bullet point looks promising.
+The third bullet point looks promising.
 The `book` field Description is currently string type.
 Let's create a new type, create an unmarshaler, and add checks for both types of JSON.

 ```go
 type book struct {